-We began this year’s Best of the Ballparks vote in May with fans asked to choose their favorite Triple-A, Double-A, High-A and Low-A affiliated ballparks.
-The second round saw fans asked to select their favorite independent and MLB ballparks.
-This final round covers Rookie and Short Season A facilities.
+We began this year’s Best of the Ballparks vote in June, with fans asked to choose their favorite Triple-A, Double-A, High-A and Low-A affiliated ballparks, followed by votes for favorite independent and summer-collegiate facilities.
+We have also launched voting for Rookie ballparks, and Monday we’ll begin the vote for MLB ballparks.

 We know from our marketing/user research a third of our readers work in the baseball industry, so we’re tapping into that collective expertise.
 And we know from our research that a third of our readers sell to the baseball industry, so that expertise will be valuable as well.
 The remaining third — fans, media, government — will certainly have a different view on things as well.